IFRC-Secretariat/espocrm-cva-duplicate-check/docs/04-customisations.md

 ### Import results page

 Customised the import results/ detail view based on the [EspoCRM documentation](https://docs.espocrm.com/development/custom-views/), to change the header (remove the link, change the text), and add a class to the page giving the entity type (`CashDistribution` or `DuplicateCheck`) for CSS.
+The class is important because it affects the panels and fields which show on the page, depending on whether it is a `CashDistribution` import, or a `DuplicateCheck` import.
 Added files:

 - [files/custom/Espo/Modules/CVADeDuplication/Resources/metadata/clientDefs/Import.json](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/files/custom/Espo/Modules/CVADeDuplication/Resources/metadata/clientDefs/Import.json)
     - Set the detail view to point to the custom view, `cva-de-duplication:views/import/detail`.